 Welcome!
 I am a doctoral candidate completing my PhD in Political Science and Peace Studies in the Kroc Institute for International Peace Studies and the Department of Political Science at the University of Notre Dame, where I am also an affiliate of the Kellogg Institute for International Studies and the Klau Center for Civil and Human Rights.
-I am currently a 2021-2022 Visiting Fellow in the Department of Political Science at Emory University, and a 2022-2023 Predoctoral Research Fellow in the Belfer Center for Science and International Affairs at Harvard University.
+I am currently a Research Fellow in the Belfer Center for Science and International Affairs at Harvard University.

 I received my MA in International Peace and Conflict Resolution from American University's School of International Service and my BS in Economics and International Affairs from Georgia Tech.
 Before doctoral study, I worked as a researcher at the United States Institute of Peace.
 When I am not teaching or doing research, I prefer to spend my time outdoors, ideally hiking or playing sports, especially soccer and badminton.
 A few times a week, I coach a youth girls soccer team.
 I'm also an avid animal lover and volunteer with the LifeLine Animal Project.